-Naming something like a company or product sounds easy enough, but as soon as you sit to write all those delicious, creative ideas down, writers blocks comes out of nowhere with a right hook… BAM!!!
+Naming something like a company or product sounds easy enough, but as soon as you sit to write all those delicious, creative ideas down, writer’s blocks come out of nowhere with a right hook… BAM!!!
 Now what?
 You’re sitting and staring at that blank piece of paper with nary a clue as to what you’re doing.

 There are companies out there that have catchy names, but few of us ponder why it is what it is.
-Take for instance Nike.
-Everyone knows who they are, and we can recognize their logo easy, but what about the name?
+Take, for instance, Nike.
+Everyone knows who they are, and we can recognize their logo easily, but what about the name?
 Did you know that in 1968 Nike was actually incorporated as Blue Ribbon Sports?
 It was only in 1978 that they became Nike.
 Think about that name “Blue Ribbon Sports.”
-It’s like saying that everyone who wears their product are blue ribbon winners.
-It’s very straight forward, and you don’t need to think too much about it, but the name isn’t very catchy.
+It’s like saying that everyone who wears their product is blue ribbon winners.
+It’s very straightforward, and you don’t need to think too much about it, but the name isn’t very catchy.

-It all starts with Pallas, who was a titan associated with war, and Styx who was the goddess of the underworld river styx who personified the spirit of hatred.
-Now you put war and hatred together and they have 4 children, Zelus (Rivalry), Nike (Victory), Cratos (Strength) and Bia (Force).
-Nike was the goddess of strength, speed and victory.
+It all starts with Pallas, who was a titan associated with war, and Styx who was the goddess of the underworld river Styx who personified the spirit of hatred.
+Now you put war and hatred together and they have 4 children, Zelus (Rivalry), Nike (Victory), Cratos (Strength), and Bia (Force).
+Nike was the goddess of strength, speed, and victory.
 She awarded gods and goddesses around the battlefield with glory and fame.
-So wearing a Nike product is like being awarded with just that.
+So wearing a Nike product is like being awarded just that.
 Knowing this background story makes me want to buy Nike products even more, and I’m sure they want people to know the meaning of it.

 Going back to the original name “Blue Ribbon Sports,” Nike never diverted from the original goal of their name.
 Everyone is a winner with Nike.
 Wearing the product itself makes you a winner.
 So if you ever wondered “what’s in a name,” there you have it.
 This is one of my favorite brand names for this exact reason.
 It means something.
 It’s not just a random name chosen out of a hat.
 They could have picked from several Greek gods or goddesses also.
 They went with Nike because she was what best represented their product.